Creeping Charlie (Glechoma hederacea).

 Chemical control.

 First off chemical conrtol of Ground Ivy is variable and takes time.
-The best time to treat Creeping Charlie with postemergents, is when it is translocating carbohydrates deep underground in the Autumn.
-Repeated applications over multiple seasons will be needed for complete control.
+The best time to treat Creeping Charlie with post emergents, is when it is translocating carbohydrates deep underground in the Autumn.
+Repeat applications over multiple seasons will be needed for complete control.

 Although not registered in Australia for control, Isoxaben stops the growth and development of stolons.
-Prodiamine, Pendimethalin and Dithiopyr don’t work.
+Prodiamine, Pendimethalin and Dithiopyr don’t work on this weed.

 Post-emergent chemical control of Ground Ivy is best in the Autumn, and aim to use a weed killer that contains Dicamba (not registerd in Australia for this).
 This is often in combination products like ProForce Contra M. For best results, make a second application 3 to 4 weeks later.

-If it reappears again in the spring, spray again.
-Ground Ivy is very suscptible to herbicides when it is in bloom.
+If it reappears again in the Spring, spray again.
+Ground Ivy is very susceptible to herbicides when it is in bloom.
 Again, a second application may be necessary.

 In the US, Pylex Herbicide is registered for Ground Ivy control.